After almost ten years, the Google Chromecast is finally worth buying.

 From what we can tell, Google TV is just a launcher that sits on top of Android TV version 10.
 After all, why reinvent the wheel, right?

 Let me explain.

-On Android TV, your apps are arranged in rows along the home screen.
-If you want to watch something on Netflix, you click into that app to browse their content.
+Android TV apps are arranged in rows along the home screen.
+If you want to watch something on Netflix, you click on that app to browse its content.

 By contrast, Google TV puts the content front and center, letting you browse right from the home screen.

-You start out on the “For You” tab which aggregates recommendations from across several streaming platforms, based on your viewing habits.
-If you want, you can narrow that down even further by going to the Movies or Shows tabs.
+You start on the “For You” tab, which aggregates recommendations across several streaming platforms based on your viewing habits.
+You can narrow that down further by going to the Movies or Shows tabs.

 Although you’ll still get recommendations from streaming services you don’t subscribe to, there’s a handy padlock icon to show you that content is currently locked.